 About this campaign

-For 40 years, Animals Australia (and other animal protection groups) have sought to bring about change for animals in food systems via government reviews.
+For 40 years, Animals Australia (and other animal protection groups) has sought to bring about change for animals in food systems via government reviews.
 Despite decades of lobbying, public opinion and increasingly over that time, animal welfare science, cruel confinement practices that began in the 50’s and 60’s remain legal in Australia.
 Basic needs, such as quality of life and pain relief for invasive procedures are still not required by law for farmed animals (across all industries).

 With governments refusing to implement needed obvious reforms, the only pathway to reduce animal suffering in Australia is to reduce the number of animals in these systems.
 This is what this campaign is actively seeking to achieve.

-The somewhere campaign seeks to reconnect the hearts of current generations with animals classified as food, to enable conscious and compassionate, rather than inherited dietary choices, to be made.
+The Somewhere campaign seeks to reconnect the hearts of current generations with animals classified as food, to enable conscious and compassionate, rather than inherited dietary choices, to be made.

 It is a natural human instinct to care about and bond with animals.
 But by necessity, over countless generations, these instincts were repressed and contained in order to raise animals to be killed and eaten.
 Many who consume animal products could not undertake the tasks that farmers or slaughter workers must embrace to bring these products to their tables.

-The unwillingness of governments to regulate reform has left animals, farmers and workers in production-driven systems built on animal suffering, which inevitably impact the well-being of all.
+The unwillingness of governments to regulate reform has left animals, farmers and workers in production-driven systems built on animal suffering, which inevitably impact the wellbeing of all.

-At a time when 72 billion animals globally are being raised and killed in systems that deny them human kindness and compassion, we believe it is time for us to question whether these systems serve us; the humans employed in them; our planet; and importantly, whether they reflect the relationship we want to have with our fellow beings.
+At a time when around 72 billion animals globally are being raised and killed in systems that deny them human kindness and compassion, we believe it is time for us to question whether these systems serve us; the humans employed in them; our planet; and importantly, whether they reflect the relationship we want to have with our fellow beings.

 Human moral progress has been indelibly connected to our willingness to question and to embrace new potentials.
 Food will always be needed.
 Farmers will always be needed.
 This can be the decade of transformation, of conscious collaboration and cooperation across all related sectors — from traditional food systems that embody harm, to sustainable systems that enable hearts; creating a greater good for all, including the planet that is our home.